 A Concluding Thought with a Few More Links

 In my opinion, the big proprietary walled-communities of electronic networks don’t last.
 They tend to give way to open systems, which do not centralize control.
 Think of early AOL, Compuserve, or the other walled-garden competitors of that era versus the open Web.
 The open Web thrived.
 Walled-gardens like MySpace flourish for a short time before collapsing to a competitor.
 The problem is that they don’t support open, standard protocols to interact between services.
 (Google had a chance when it introduced its Wave system but it executed that poorly… I was optimistic and incredibly wrong about it at the time).
-Eventually Facebook, Twitter, Instagram, Pinterest, etc. will probably all go the way of MySpace and other failures at locking people in.
+Eventually (if they aren’t already) Facebook, Twitter, Instagram, Pinterest, etc. will probably all go the way of MySpace and other failures at locking people in.

 Let’s get away from the perverse control of the existing social networks by switching to things that use open, standard communication protocols.
 Let’s return to establishing real, online social-network communities.